Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 #counter(heading).update(0)

-#heading(numbering: none)[Prologue: The Case for Verification]
+#heading(numbering: none)[Prologue: The Case for Network Verification]

 #reading-path(path: "essential") #h(0.5em) #reading-path(path: "beginner")

-_July 19, 2024._
+_July 2019._
-_Global IT Infrastructure._

-A routine sensor configuration update is pushed to millions of Windows hosts.
-Within minutes, critical infrastructure across the globe grinds to a halt.
-Airlines ground flights.
-Hospitals cancel surgeries.
-Emergency services go offline.
-The "Blue Screen of Death" appears on 8.5 million devices.
+_A Major Financial Institution._

+A hacker gains access to over 100 million customer records.
+Social Security numbers, bank account details, and credit scores are exfiltrated.
+The breach costs the company hundreds of millions of dollars in fines and settlements.

 The cause?
-A logic error in the CrowdStrike Falcon sensor.
-Specifically, the software attempted to read memory from an invalid address (0x9c).
-This was an *out-of-bounds read*.
-The C++ runtime, enforcing memory safety, triggered an access violation.
-At the kernel level, this violation is fatal.
+A *Server-Side Request Forgery (SSRF)* vulnerability combined with a *Firewall Misconfiguration*.
+The Web Application Firewall (WAF) had permissions to access the backend metadata service.
+A specific rule allowed traffic from the WAF to the metadata server, which contained the credentials for the entire cloud environment.

-This was not a malicious attack.
+This was not a zero-day exploit in the kernel.
-It was not a hardware failure.
-It was a failure of *verification*.
+It was a failure of *policy verification*.
-A static analysis tool capable of tracking value ranges could have proven that the offset `0x9c` was invalid for the given buffer.
+A static analysis tool capable of analyzing network reachability could have proven that the WAF was allowed to initiate connections to the sensitive metadata IP address.

 But this story is not unique.
-History is littered with expensive and deadly software failures that testing missed.
+History is littered with expensive and deadly failures where the system behaved exactly as configured, but the configuration was wrong.

-=== The High Cost of Bugs
+=== The High Cost of Misconfiguration

+*Facebook BGP Outage (2021):*
+A routine configuration change to the backbone routers disconnected Facebook's data centers from the internet.
+The BGP routes were withdrawn, making Facebook.com (and WhatsApp, Instagram) disappear from the global routing table.
+*Cost: \$60 million in revenue, 6 hours of global downtime.*

 *Ariane 5 (1996):*
-Thirty-seven seconds after launch, the European Space Agency's Ariane 5 rocket disintegrated.
+Thirty-seven seconds after launch, the rocket disintegrated due to an integer overflow.
-The cause?
-A 64-bit floating-point number was converted to a 16-bit signed integer.
-The value was too large to fit, causing an overflow exception.
+While not a network failure, it illustrates the same principle: unverified assumptions about data ranges.
-*Cost: \$370 million and a decade of research.*
+*Cost: \$370 million.*

-*Therac-25 (1985-1987):*
-A radiation therapy machine killed or seriously injured six patients due to massive radiation overdoses.
-The cause?
-A race condition in the control software.
-*Cost: Human lives.*

 These disasters share a common thread:
-The code passed standard testing pipelines.
+The configurations passed standard syntax checks.
-It worked in the test environment.
+They worked in the test lab.
-But the *input space* --- the combination of all possible variables, timings, and configurations --- was not fully explored.
+But the *state space* --- the combination of all possible packets, routes, and failures --- was not fully explored.

 #v(1em)

 == The Illusion of Testing

-We have built a civilization that runs on software.
+We have built a civilization that runs on networks.
-Yet, our primary method for ensuring reliability --- testing --- is fundamentally incapable of guaranteeing it.
+Yet, our primary method for ensuring reliability --- testing (ping, traceroute, penetration testing) --- is fundamentally incapable of guaranteeing it.

 Testing is the process of checking specific points in the input space.
-If we test inputs $x_1, x_2, ..., x_n$, we know the program works for those $n$ inputs.
+If we test packets $p_1, p_2, ..., p_n$, we know the network handles those $n$ packets correctly.
-We know *nothing* about input $x_(n+1)$.
+We know *nothing* about packet $p_(n+1)$.

 #figure(
   caption: [Testing vs. Verification.
-Testing checks individual points (green dots).
-Verification proves properties about the entire input space (blue region).], cetz.canvas({
+Testing checks individual packets (green dots).
+Verification proves properties about the entire header space (blue region).], cetz.canvas({
     import cetz.draw: *